ChrstphrHll/npc_gen/students/Gerrimar Vulkor.md

 ---
 ### Description
 - 5th year Firbolg Cleric in Treskal
-- wavy auburn hair that's done up in a top knot, Brown eyes, and Pale Brown skin
+- long straight platinum hair that's well kept, Brown eyes, and Pale Brown skin
 - Is Dreamy and Artificial, and has Home as their ideal

 ### Organizations